DevSoni20/React-Course/README.md

 - Learned about react basics
 - Components and little bit about git.
 - learn about JSX
-- JSX is basically html but some thing are change like for class we have write className snd so on.
+- JSX is basically html but some thing are change like for class we have write className and so on.